giorgiovass/GitHub-Job-Number1Test/Demo Files/test/rate_limits.md

 <!---/users/delete-->

 {% elsif include.endpoint == "users delete" %}
-For customers who onboarded with Braze on or after September 16, 2021, we apply a shared rate limit of 20,000 requests per minute to this endpoint.
+For customers who onboarded onto the Braze platform on or after September 16, 2021, we apply a shared rate limit of 20,000 requests per minute for this endpoint.
 This rate limit is shared with the `/users/alias/new`, `/users/identify`, and `/users/merge` endpoints, as documented in [API rate limits]({{site.baseurl}}/api/api_limits/).

 <!---/users/alias/new-->